 We are proud new owners of a 2017 Chrysler Pacifica.
 The conversion process has begun and we will keep you updated as we go along.

 It’s no secret we love a good adventure especially when it includes a road trip.
 We have tent camped, truck camped, and last year we borrowed a pop up camper for the summer.
 All the while, talking through the positives and negatives of each, knowing at some point we will be choosing our next fun on wheels.

 All of these experiences have led us to our final decision to convert a minivan for our next travel vehicle and here’s why.

-SEE BELOW FOR A VIDEO TOUR OF WHAT WE’VE DONE SO FAR!
+SEE BELOW FOR VIDEO TOURS OF WHAT WE’VE DONE SO FAR!

 Benefits of a Campervan

 Compared to a motorhome or detachable trailer, a van is a breeze to drive and is much smaller.
 We realized last year while towing the pop up, we felt limited getting to and from places.
 If we see something off the highway that sounds interesting, we like to hop off and explore.
 Off-the-beaten-path roads are not necessarily suitable for large recreational vehicles.
 It is much easier to pull over at a roadside attraction or place of interest in a minivan.